deshpan4/RNA-Seq-pipeline/README.md

 * spliceR
 * BSgenome
 ## Usage
-Follow the steps mentioned in Pipeline.pdf file.
+Follow the steps mentioned in Example script Manual.pdf file.
 This file contains detailed instructions and example commands for running the pipeline as well as post analysis scripts.